Tabor City Correctional Institution: Construction

-Early in 2014, an addition housing 252 minimum inmates opened, rasing the maximum number of inmates housed at Tabor Prison to 1,752.
+Early in 2014, an addition housing 252 minimum inmates opened, raising the maximum number of inmates housed at Tabor Prison to 1,752.

 Operation

 Before its official opening, the prison was used in various training exercises.
 Drills included escaped inmates and staff being taken hostage.

 It cost approximately $28 million to operate this prison each year TCI is maintained by contract maintenance, TKC Management Services.

-As a part of the North Carolina Department of Public Safety Division of Prisons, it opened in 2008, and housed, as of July 2014, a maximum of 1,752 inmates, providing over 500 jobs to the economically depressed area.
+As a part of the North Carolina Department of Public Safety Division of Prisons, it opened in 2008, and housed, as of January 2016, a maximum of 1,402 inmates, providing over 500 jobs to the economically depressed area.
 The original maximum number of inmates housed at the prison was 1,500.
 In June 2014, a separate facility was added to the prison complex, housing an additional 252 minimum custody level inmates making it one of the largest prisons in the state.

 North Carolina Prison guards are paid at the lower end of the national scale, although North Carolina Governor Pat McCrory proposed in April 2015 significant increases in officer pay, although the raise may be partially based on the custody level of the prison.

 In May 2014 TCI was visited by high ranking Panama officials to review the operation of the prison.
 The visit was also covered by the Tabor-Loris Tribune.

 History

 George Kenworthy era (2008-2012)

-The Tabor City Prison officially opened on August 18, 2008, with George Kemworthy serving as administrator of the prison.
+The Tabor City Prison officially opened on August 18, 2008, with George Kenworthy serving as administrator of the prison.
 Kenworthy had been named as Administrator prior to the prison's opening on June 29, 2007.

 Inmates were charged with assaulting officers on more than one occasion.
 Inmates were found guilty of additional charges due to these assaults.

 During this time. a case of possible exposure of tuberculosis was reported, although later testing proved negative.
 When this possible health issue was reported, Mr. Kenworthy stated, "If something of that nature did occur and it was determined that some of our other population was exposed, necessary actions would be taken to provide those inmates with the appropriate testing and/or medical treatment that would ensure their well-being as well as the staff here."

 Some negative publicity was reported during this period by officers during this period were charged with committing theft, and, in an unrelated case, a different officer was charged with dealing drugs, although not in the prison.